micahcantor/blog/content/blog/haskell-synthesis-ghc/index.md

 Here, the program generates the correct unwrapping function, leaving a hole where `initialConfig` must go, which we then fill in ourselves.

+If all of this seems like a lot of work for completing an oddly specific kind of function that we could easily write ourselves, then you'd mostly be right.
+The goal of this project was not to build an instantly useful tool, but rather to gain practical familiarity with how the GHC works.
+By tackling a small and achievable problem, we could learn how a more general synthesis tool could be built in the future.

-The synthesis we acheive is more of a proof-of-concept due to its limited scope, but I think the demo showcases the productivity potential of this kind of tool.
+So, the synthesis we acheive is essentially of a proof-of-concept due to its limited scope, but I think the demo showcases the productivity potential of this kind of tool.
 Haskell's focus on purity and strong typing means certain function definitions like this one only have one correct definition, so why don't we let the computer autocomplete that definition for us?

 ## Under the hood